-Our bodies are constantly being exposed to infectious organisms and particles, which enter the body through any opening that they encounter.
+Our bodies are constantly being exposed to infectious organisms, which enter the body through any opening that they encounter.
 Many of these invaders can make us sick.
 Fortunately, our immune system is constantly on guard to protect us.
 It can either prevent us from getting an infection or help us to recover from one.

 The Innate or Nonspecific Immune System

 Humans are born with an innate or nonspecific immune system.
-Components of this system respond quickly to pathogens (organisms and particles which cause disease) without having had previous exposure to them.
-In addition, the innate immune system attacks many different pathogens regardless of their antigens.
+Components of this system respond quickly to pathogens (microbes that cause disease) without having had previous exposure to them.
+In addition, the innate system attacks many different pathogens regardless of their antigens.
 An “antigen” is a specific molecule on the surface of a cell or particle that triggers an attack by the acquired immune system.

-Barriers that prevent pathogen entry to the body, such as skin, are also part of the innate immune system, and so are substances such as sweat, mucus in the nose and acid in the stomach.
-Natural killer cells are part of the innate immune system.
+Barriers that prevent pathogen entry to the body, such as skin, are part of the innate immune system, and so are substances such as sweat, mucus in the nose, and acid in the stomach.
+Natural killer cells are also part of the system.

 The Acquired or Specific Immune System

-Natural killer cells, or NK cells, are unusual lymphocytes because they contain granules, which B cells and T cells lack.
+Natural killer or NK cells are unusual lymphocytes because they contain granules.
 They are also larger than B and T cells.
-Natural killer cells attack cancer cells and cells that are infected by a virus.
+NK cells attack cancer cells and those that are infected by a virus.
 Their activity often involves a special kind of cell membrane protein called an MHC protein.

 All cells in our bodies that contain a nucleus also contain proteins in their cell membranes called MHC (Major Histocompatibility Complex) proteins.
-Everybody has different MHC proteins.
-Natural killer cells use the MHC proteins to distinguish “self” (cells that belong in the body) from “non-self” (cells that do not belong in the body).
+Everybody has a different set of MHC proteins.
+Natural killer cells use MHC proteins to distinguish “self” (cells that belong in the body) from “non-self” (cells that do not belong in the body).
 These identifying MHC proteins are classified as MHC Class One proteins.

 Cells attach fragments of proteins that they have made to their membrane MHC proteins.
 Cells infected by a virus attach fragments of virus protein to the MHC proteins, producing abnormal MHC molecules.
 Cancer cells often have a low number of normal MHC proteins.